AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   project directly or indirectly.
 Without this switch, GPRinstall only installs the main project.

+* :samp:`--no-manifest`

+  Prevent the manifest file from being created.
+Note that using this option will make it impossible to uninstall the project using GPRinstall.
+See option `--uninstall`.

 * :samp:`--uninstall`

   Uninstall mode, files installed for a given project or install name